 Pepperstone UK Execution Policy

 if you don’t get the best prices, it will be because of one of these conditions.
-For example, in periods of low liquidity, spreads tend to widen, and that will affect the final price that is quoted.
+For example, in periods of low liquidity, spreads tend to widen, affecting the final price quoted.
 Execution venues also play an important role in execution.
 Pepperstone uses five execution venues according to our research.
 These venues are constantly reviewed to make sure the best prices are provided.

 Pepperstone Education and Research

 Pepperstone UK has a comprehensive learning and research package.
 It is free and accessible to clients and non-client.
 Here is how Pepperstone helps you learn:

 Learn to Trade: The ‘Learn to Trade’ section is divided into learn to trade CFDs, learn to trade shares, and learn to trade forex.
 Under learn to trade CFDs, the focus is on how to trade gold (XAU).
 It covers the best way to trade gold and key fundamental factors to consider.

 Learn to trade shares deals with how to trade stocks as CFDs.
 The content in the section is introductory and good for beginners.